Frances Ellen Watkins Harper

-As a young woman in 1850, she taught domestic science at Union Seminary in Columbus, Ohio, a school affiliated with the AME Church.
+As a young woman in 1850, Harper taught domestic science at Union Seminary in Columbus, Ohio, a school affiliated with the African Methodist Episcopal Church (AME).
 In 1851, while living with the family of William Still, a clerk at the Pennsylvania Abolition Society who helped refugee slaves make their way along the Underground Railroad, Harper started to write anti-slavery literature.
 After joining the American Anti-Slavery Society in 1853, Harper began her career as a public speaker and political activist.

 Harper also had a successful literary career.
-Her collection Poems on Miscellaneous Subjects (1854) was a commercial success, making her the most popular African-American poet before Paul Laurence Dunbar.
+Her collection Poems on Miscellaneous Subjects (1854) was a commercial success, making her the most popular African American poet before Paul Laurence Dunbar.
 Her short story "Two Offers" was published in the Anglo-African in 1859, making literary history as the first short story published by a Black woman.

 Harper founded, supported, and held high office in several national progressive organizations.
-In 1886 she became superintendent of the Colored Section of the Philadelphia and Pennsylvania Women's Christian Temperance Union.
+In 1886, she became superintendent of the Colored Section of the Philadelphia and Pennsylvania Women's Christian Temperance Union.
 In 1896 she helped found the National Association of Colored Women and served as its vice president.

-Harper died at age 85 on February 22, 1911, nine years before women gained the right to vote.
+Harper died at age 85 on February 22, 1911.

 Early life and work

 Frances Ellen Watkins was born free on September 24, 1825 in Baltimore, Maryland (then a slave state), the only child of free parents.
 Her parents, whose names are unknown, both died in 1828, making Watkins an orphan at the age of three.
-She was raised by her maternal aunt and uncle, Henrietta and Rev. William J. Watkins, Sr., who gave her their last name.
+She was raised by her maternal aunt and uncle, Henrietta and Reverend William J. Watkins, Sr., who gave her their last name.

 Frances Watkins's uncle was the minister at the Sharp Street African Methodist Episcopal Church.
 Watkins was educated at the Watkins Academy for Negro Youth, which her uncle had established in 1820.
-As a civil rights activist and abolitionist, Rev. Watkins was a major influence on his niece's life and work.
+As a civil rights activist and abolitionist, Reverend Watkins was a major influence on his niece's life and work.

 At 13, Watkins became employed as a seamstress and nursemaid for a white family that owned a bookshop.
-She stopped attending school but was able to use her spare time to read from the books in the shop and work on her own writing.
+She stopped attending school but used her spare time to read from the books in the shop and work on her own writing.

 In 1850, at age 26, Watkins moved from Baltimore to teach domestic science at Union Seminary, an AME-affiliated school for Black students near Columbus, Ohio.
 She worked as the school's first female teacher.
 Union closed in 1863 when the AME Church diverted its funds to purchase Wilberforce University, the first Black-owned and operated college.
-The school in Wilberforce was run by the Rev. John Mifflin Brown, later a bishop in the AME Church.
+The school in Wilberforce was run by the Reverend John Mifflin Brown, later a bishop in the AME Church.
 The following year Watkins took a position at a school in York, Pennsylvania.